clrobert/coding_examples/README.md

-# Design Examples
-Various examples of software design concepts.
+Various examples of software concepts.